-3.2.2.3 pH
+3.2.2.2 pH Measurements

-Soil samples collected from seven selected sites upstream to the Regulator Cum Bridge and these samples were kept in shade for drying.
+Soil samples collected from five selected sites of the upstream of Chamravattom Regulator Cum Bridge and these samples were kept in shade for drying.
 Dried samples passed through 2 mm IS sieve, 10 gm of soil sample is selected from this for the test sample preparation.
 10 gm soil sample was mixed with 25 ml of distilled water in a beaker, stired well and kept it for 30 minutes.
 7 pH and 4 pH buffer solution were used for the calibration of pH meter.
 After calibration the pH meter readings were taken by dipping the electrode in the sample and digital scale read is noted.